Jersey Shore Romance Report: A Relationship Status Update on MTV's Former Fist-Pumpers

 The cast's resident "meatball" has long ditched her days of looking for juicy Italian hunks since marrying husband Jionni LaValle in 2014.
 The couple have two children together, 5-year-old son, Lorenzo, and 3-year-old daughter, Giovanna.

-After a tumultuous on-and-off romance with co-star Ronnie Ortiz-Magro, the reality star recently began dating fellow New Jersey native Christian Biscardi.
-Judging by her sweet social media captions about her new beau, this Jersey Shore alum is in love.
+After a tumultuous on-and-off romance with co-star Ronnie Ortiz-Magro, the reality star is now dating fellow New Jersey native Christian Biscardi.
+And in order to protect her relationship, Sammi chose not to return for Jersey Shore Family Vacation.

+"I have chosen not to join the show this season because I am at a completely different place in my life right now focusing on my businesses and relationship," she explained via an Instagram post.
+"I am not the same person as I was when I was 22.
+At 31, I am currently extremely happy in every aspect of my life and want to avoid potentially TOXIC SITUATIONS."

 Ronnie Magro/Malika Haqq

-Sammy's former flame has since briefly dated Malika Haqq, but currently appears to be single—or at least hasn't put any new romances in the limelight just yet.

 While he was quite the ladies' man on the Seaside boardwalk, in the years since the show wrapped, Sorrentino has been going steady with his girlfriend, Lauren Pesce, for years.
-In fact, he told E!
-News it was time to get down on one knee this year.

-"I'm coming across that age, you know, I'm low 30s right now," he told E!
-News in May.
-"I've had wild 20s.
-I want to have a family of my own very, very soon.
-I'm talking within a year or so...I would like to plan to get engaged this year, and also start a family this year."
+In April, they got engaged.

 Courtesy Amy Pinard Photography